 Spectron exposes seven tools over the Model Context Protocol at /mcp.
-All tools use the same API-KEY authentication as the REST API and respect the X-Spectron-Context and X-Spectron-Scope headers set during installation.
+All tools use the same Authorization: Bearer authentication as the REST API.
+Point the MCP URL at https://<your-context-host>/mcp on SurrealDB Cloud.

 Common fields